A Tale of Two New York City Hotels

+New York City hotels are abundant.
+How do you find a good one?
+I have two recommendations, one downtown and another on the outskirts.
 On my last visit to New York I stayed at two hotels, one downtown (Hilton Garden Inn Times Square South in Manhattan), and one easily accessible to downtown in the suburbs (Homewood Suites Edgewater-NYC Area in New Jersey).
 Depending on your priorities, one or the other may be more suitable for you, but either one is a great choice!

 The Hilton Garden Inn Times Square South is a stone’s throw from the Port Authority, and very centrally located to all of the action.
 It’s a short walk to the nearest subway, double decker bus stop, Theater District, and heart of Times Square.
 The neighborhood is abundant with great restaurants in all price ranges, and felt safe to traverse by night or day.
 The staff was professional and friendly.
 The room was small, but comfortable.